-Benzoyl peroxide is an over-the-counter topical medication, and is also an FDA-approved prescription medication, for the treatment of acne vulgaris.
-It is bactericidal with activity against Propionibacterium acnes (P. acnes) on the skin and within the hair follicles.
+Benzoyl peroxide is an over-the-counter topical medication and is also an FDA-approved prescription medication for the treatment of acne vulgaris.
+It is bactericidal with activity against Cutibacterium acnes (C. acnes) on the skin and within the hair follicles.
 Benzoyl peroxide has mild sebostatic and keratolytic effects and is most effective when used in combination with other acne vulgaris therapies.
-In contrast to other topical antibiotics, drug resistance has not been shown to develop with benzoyl peroxide use.
+In contrast to other topical antibiotics, drug resistance has not appeared to develop with benzoyl peroxide use.

 Patients who present with a known history of hypersensitivity to benzoyl peroxide should not use benzoyl peroxide products.
 Patients who have hypersensitivity to cinnamon and other benzoic acid derivatives should be cautious in using benzoyl peroxide as cross-reactivity may occur.

 Benzoyl peroxide is not indicated for use around the eyes, nose, mouth, mucous membranes, and open skin as it may cause severe irritation.
 In instances of mucous membrane or ocular contact, thoroughly rinse affected areas with water for a minimum of 15 minutes.

 Patients should limit their amount of UV exposure and apply sunscreen to decrease the risk of developing phototoxicity and skin irritation.

 There is little data available supporting the clinical safety and efficacy of benzoyl peroxide when used in children.
 Because of its minimal systemic absorption, topical benzoyl peroxide is generally regarded as being safe in the pediatric population.